redjax/redkb/docs/programming/python/dynaconf/index.md

     settings_files=["settings.toml", ".secrets.toml"]
 )

-## This should return 'DEBUG' because of the configuration in [logging] in the settings.toml file
+## This should return 'DEBUG' because of the configuration in the settings.toml file
 #  If the log_level variable is not set in the environment or a settings.toml file, default to '"INFO"'
 print(LOGGING_SETTINGS.get("LOG_LEVEL", default="INFO"))